katelloyd83/sound-fundamentals/modules/week-3/_posts/2008-01-01-field-recording.md

 ---
-title: Field Recording Revisited
+title: Field Recording
 module: 3
 jotted: false
 toc: true
-topic: Revisiting Field Recordings
+topic: Field Recordings
+cover_image: true
+cover_image_file: field-recording-cover.jpg
 ---

-As presented last week, _field recording_ is the act of taking recording equipment out of the studio to capture soundscapes, specific objects, events, or locations that cannot otherwise be brought into the recording studio.
+_Field recording_ is the act of taking recording equipment out of the studio to capture soundscapes, specific objects, events, or locations that cannot otherwise be brought into the recording studio.

 ## Traditional Approaches to Field Recording